Sourigna Vongsa: King of Lan Xang

 The king claimed to recognize no other as his equal, though he concluded friendly treaties with neighboring countries.
 With King Narai of Ayutthaya, he built the Phra That Si Song Rak (Stupa of the Affectionate Two) at Dan Sai (now in Loei province of Thailand) to commemorate their friendship and set the boundary of their kingdoms.

-In contrast to his friend Narai, however, who received ambassadors with great pomp, wore splendid and elaborate vestments and enjoyed the use of the finest foreign luxuries—velvets and rich Persian carpets, Sourigna Vongsa wore no crowns, and preferred sitting on reed mats.
+In contrast to his friend Narai, however, who received ambassadors with great pomp, wore splendid and elaborate vestments and enjoyed the use of the finest foreign luxuries—velvets and rich Persian carpets, Souligna Vongsa wore no crowns, and preferred sitting on reed mats.
 Though the mats of Lan Xang, were evidently more beautiful than they are today; de Marini writes of them, for example, that "the weaving is so delicate and the ornamentation with patterns and various leaf-works so well done that, in my opinion, there is nothing more beautiful and more pleasing to the eye;" it is apparent from the accounts of the foreign visitors that the great king lived a far from decadent life.
 Rather, they noted that he distributed his wealth in the service of religion.

 In the golden age of Lan Xang, wealth was primarily spent on religion, rather than on equipping the army with European weapons.
 It was one of the crucial reasons why the kingdom declined following his rule.

 Death

-In 1694, Sourigna died and was heirless.
-He had 2 sons, the eldest one having been executed for adultery and the other son having fled to Ayutthaya with his mother, step-mother and 600 followers in February 1686, after his father ordered their execution because he was found to be co-habiting with his half-sister with their full knowledge.
-This was a chaotic time in Laotian history wherein the empire completely collapsed with the kingdom splitting into 3 new kingdoms: Vientiane, Luang Phrabang and Kingdom of Champasak.
+In 1694, Souligna died and was heirless.
+He had two sons, the eldest one having been executed for adultery and the other son having fled to Ayutthaya with his mother, step-mother and 600 followers in February 1686, after his father ordered their execution because he was found to be co-habiting with his half-sister with their full knowledge.
+This was a chaotic time in Laotian history wherein the empire completely collapsed with the kingdom splitting into three new kingdoms: Vientiane, Luang Phrabang and Kingdom of Champasak.